rramphal/numpad-isbn/README.md

 # Numpad ISBN

-This utility is used to help entering large numbers of ISBN numbers and validating the input.
+This utility is used to help entering large numbers of ISBNs and validating input.

 ### Original Audio Files